Brought to you by the Guernica/PEN Flash Series

 Nathalie Handal

-Nathalie Handal was raised in Latin America, France, and the Middle East and educated in Asia, the United States, and the United Kingdom.
-She is the author of seven poetry collections including Life in a Country Album, finalist for the Palestine Book Award, and the flash collection The Republics, winner of the Virginia Faulkner Award for Excellence in Writing and the Arab American Book Award.
-Handal is the recipient of awards from the PEN Foundation, the Lannan Foundation, Centro Andaluz de las Letras, and Fondazione di Venezia, among others.
-She is a professor at Columbia University and writes the literary travel columns “The City and the Writer” for Words without Borders magazine and “Journeys” for Publishers Weekly Arabic.
+Nathalie Handal has lived in four continents, is the author of 10 award winning books, translated into over 15 languages, including Life in a Country Album, and The Republics, winner of the Virginia Faulkner Award for Excellence in Writing and the Arab American Book Award.
+Handal is the recipient of awards from the PEN Foundation, Lannan Foundation, Fondazione di Venezia, Centro Andaluz de las Letras, and Africa Institute.
+She is professor at New York University-AD, and writes the column, “The City and the Writer” for Words without Borders